Women, when your sexual health is in tip-top condition, you will appreciate and enjoy being a woman.

 Some women experience heightened emotions and hypersensitivity a few days before their periods.

 Other symptoms include headaches, backaches, fatigue, restlessness and even weight gain.
 If you encounter any of these symptoms described above, you need to start making changes to your lifestyle/dietary to the degree of discomfort you are facing.

 Hot Flashes and Menopause

-When a woman reaches the end of her reproductive capabilities, usually between the ages from 45 to 55, it is said that she is entering menopause.
+When a woman reaches the end of her reproductive capabilities, usually between the ages from 45 to 55, it is said that she is entering perimenopause.
 Most women would experience some of the symptoms as in PMS above.
 Other possible symptoms are hot flashes, night sweats, vaginal dryness and reduced sex drive.

 When entering menopause, a woman’s body adjusts to lower hormone levels, and encounters declining levels of melatonin, estrogens, progesterone and testosterone.
 This adjustment causes the menopause symptoms as the ovaries slowly cease production of eggs.

 During this time, menopausal women are more susceptible to bone loss, hair-thinning and osteoporosis.
 Hot flashes is the body’s natural response to the erratic hormonal level changes occurring in the body during this time.